ellysh/bash-programming-from-scratch/manuscript/foreword.md

 # Introduction

 Learning to program is not easy.
-It is even harder if you start from scratch and learn on your own without the help of professional teachers.
-This is a feasible task, but much will depend on you.
+It is even harder if you start from scratch and learn it on your own without mentors.
+This is a feasible task, but its result depends on you.

-Studying a new and complex subject is impossible without good motivation.
-So before you continue reading this book, sort out your goals.
+You need good motivation for studying a new and complex subject.
+So, consider your goals before continue reading this book.
 What do you expect from your new skills?
-What tasks will be solved by your programs?
-Answers to these questions will help you choose an effective way to learn.
+What tasks will your programs solve?
+Answers to these questions help you to choose an effective way to learn.

-If you firmly intend to become a professional programmer in the shortest possible time, you can not do without help.
-Enroll in full-time courses or online lectures on the Internet.
-Being able to communicate directly with your mentor, ask questions, and clarify unclear points will greatly accelerate your progress.
+If you firmly intend to become a professional programmer in the shortest possible time, you need a mentor.
+Enroll yourself in a full-time or online course.
+You accelerate your progress greatly when you communicate directly with mentor, ask questions, and clarify unclear topics.

-You can do without a mentor if you are interested in programming out of curiosity as a hobby or to expand your horizons.
-In this case, self-study with the book will already bring practical benefits.
-After all, basic programming skills will be useful to anyone who works with the computer.
-Perhaps this book will serve as a starting point and help you decide on the direction for further development.
+You can learn programming without a mentor if curiosity guides you.
+Do you want to get a new hobby or learn a new fancy thing?
+In this case, self-study with the book is a right way.
+It will bring you practical benefits for relatively small efforts.
+After all, basic programming skills are useful for anyone who works with the computer.
+Perhaps this book would be a starting point for you.
+It will help you to choose a direction for further development.

-Today in online stores and libraries available many books on programming for readers with different levels of training.
-Is there a point in another book?
+Today there are plenty books are available in online shops and libraries.
+A reader with any technical level can find an appropriate book.
+Is there a reason to write yet another book?

-Programming is a very practical field.
-Of course, it has a lot of theory, as in mathematics.
-But knowing the fundamental principles will not make you a programmer.
-To become one, you will have to write a lot of code yourself.
+Programming is a very practical domain.
+It has a lot of theory, as mathematics has.
+But knowing the fundamental principles does not make you a programmer.
+You have to write a lot of code by your own to become a programmer.
 At first, this code just won't work.
 Then, it will contain errors.
-Gradually, you will learn to anticipate and fix them in advance.
-The indicator of your progress will not be your increasing knowledge of a particular language, but the evaluation of your old code.
-When you read it a month or two later and notice that it contains errors, it will be a confirmation of your progress.
+Gradually, you will learn how to anticipate and fix the errors in advance.
+Knowledge of a particular language does not indicate your progress.
+But evaluation of your old code does it.
+When you read your code a month later and notice its disadvantages, it confirms your progress.

 So what is wrong with existing books?
 Many of them are dedicated to a specific language or technology.
 The chosen theme is considered in all its subtleties and nuances.
 In this case, the implementation of practical tasks is not given enough attention.
 A beginner has no need for such a volume of highly specialized theoretical knowledge.
 In addition, it causes a false idea of how to learn to program.
 Such books on specific technologies are rarely read from cover to cover.
 They are used more often as a reference when there is a practical question.